diBernardoGroup/Network-model-of-the-COVID-19/README.md

 'initialization.m':
 This script generates state variables and sets up the simulations.
 Here you also select:
-1. C_min: lower threshold of bang-bang control.
+1. C_min: lower threshold of bang-bang control;
 2. C_max: higher threshold of bang-bang control.

 'hypercube_gen.m':